carinam17/carinam17.github.io/about.md

 ### Mathematics

 My strong knowledge of mathematics and teaching skills have allowed me to provide skillful instruction in both classroom and private settings.
-This work is meaningful to me and allows me to positively impact students in their educational journey.
+Through this work, I have been able to positively impact many students in their educational journey.

 Go to the mathematics section for a variety of learning resources.